seansovine/rust_clz_xml/dbutil/README.md

 ## Next

-We'll now implement a basic client to test out the server.
+We'll now implement a basic client to test out the gRPC server.
 Eventually we will have our future TUI use the client methods to remotely execute commands on the database utility service.